Negative balance on credit cards

 You might want to put your money to better use, especially if it’s a large amount.
 For example, it will work harder for you in a savings account or a high interest current account.

-Most credit card providers will give you a cash refund via cheque or bank transfer, but it’s a good idea to check your terms and conditions just in case.
+Most credit card providers will give you a cash refund via cheque or bank transfer, but check your terms and conditions to be sure.

 Leave it there

-It might be a good idea to just leave the money there for the time being.
+You could just leave the money in your credit card account for the time being.
 It can be handy to have a little extra to fall back on or to use towards the next month’s balance.

 Can I get a refund if I owe money on my credit card?